scaleway/ai-pulse-nvidia-trt-llm/docs/04-parralelism.md

 ### Pipeline Parallelism
 We need the build command again, and add `--world_size` and `--pp_size` parameters.

-Note: We need some more parameters here, because of PP using some more GPU memory than just the half of the model size.
+Note: We need more parameters here, because of Pipeline Parallelism using more GPU memory than just the half of the model size.
-As we are already almost using the full GPU, it won't be possible to fit on the H100 80G.
+As we are already almost using the full GPU, it won't be possible to fit on one H100 80G.

 We will use `fp8` quantization to reduce the model size, see more in the [quantization](./06_quantization.md) section.